 He was born in 1952.
 After he was graduated from Kyoto Prefectural Sagano High School, he served Hoya Corporation many years.
 During that time, he improved the performances of a couple of branch offices and affiliates.
-In 1995, he founded MEDINET Co., Ltd. Since October 2014, he has served as Chairman of the Board, Representative Director of the Board, President and Chief Executive Officer.
+In 1995, he founded MEDINET Co., Ltd.

 Integrating the ethos of “Patient First” and strengths we acquired, we continuously create richer sources of value to evolve into a distinguished company in the future.

 Following the philosophy of “Beyond the bound of common sense, we conscientiously turn creative vision into reality with ethos of Patient First”, we are fulfilling our mission; “We create innovative technologies for building future medical care, and continue to bring such technologies into the public in a prompt and efficient manner”.

 “The Immuno-Cell Therapy Total Support Service” that currently constitutes our core business was launched under such philosophy as a first step in our undertaking.
 Immuno-cell therapy is a next generation medical treatment requiring the latest knowledge in immunology, molecular biology, and cellular engineering, and medical institutions will be required to build the system of the highest level of quality control with respect to both the tangible and intangible aspects for implementing cell therapy in a clinical practice.
 However, it is most likely that there is a difficulty for medical institutions to manage all of these requirements with the financial and technical aspects, independently.
 Thus, until recent years, immuno-cell therapy had been performed for a limited segment of patients at an extremely limited number of the facilities such as university hospitals and other research facilities.